vitorm04/docs.pt-br/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </bindings>
 ```

- <span data-ttu-id="a65b5-110">Você pode especificar que você deseja que apenas um subconjunto dos esquemas de autenticação a ser usado com o serviço usando o ServiceAuthenticationBehavior ou o \<serviceAuthenticationManager > elemento.</span><span class="sxs-lookup"><span data-stu-id="a65b5-110">You can specify that you only want a subset of authentication schemes to be used with your service using the ServiceAuthenticationBehavior or the \<serviceAuthenticationManager> element.</span></span> <span data-ttu-id="a65b5-111">Quando essa configuração no código use o ServiceAuthenticationBehavior, conforme mostrado no seguinte trecho de código.</span><span class="sxs-lookup"><span data-stu-id="a65b5-111">When configuring this in code use the ServiceAuthenticationBehavior as shown in the following code snippet.</span></span>
+ <span data-ttu-id="6ff9b-110">Você pode especificar que você deseja apenas um subconjunto dos esquemas de autenticação a ser usado com seu serviço usando o ServiceAuthenticationBehavior ou o \<serviceAuthenticationManager > elemento.</span><span class="sxs-lookup"><span data-stu-id="6ff9b-110">You can specify that you only want a subset of authentication schemes to be used with your service using the ServiceAuthenticationBehavior or the \<serviceAuthenticationManager> element.</span></span> <span data-ttu-id="6ff9b-111">Ao configurar isso no código use a ServiceAuthenticationBehavior conforme mostrado no trecho de código a seguir.</span><span class="sxs-lookup"><span data-stu-id="6ff9b-111">When configuring this in code use the ServiceAuthenticationBehavior as shown in the following code snippet.</span></span>

 ```csharp
 // ...